-72 Building area.
-See "buildable area."
-73 74 75 76 77 78 79 80 81 Building area (building envelope) The term "building area (building envelope)"" means a portion of a lot, parcel, or tract of land which is to be utilized as the building site.
-Such building area to be designated as may be required by the only area in which building may take place.
-It may be outlinedcluster subdivision ordinance or as otherwise volunteered on thea subdivision plat-where there are natural hazards or unusual topographic circumstances in which the lot is located.
-Building envelope shall not be construed to mean "buildable area (building area)" as provided in this section.
-82 83 84 85 86 Building parcel designation means two or more lots within an approved subdivision are recognized as one lot for building purposes.
-This does not allow for the creation of additional lots, and the original lot lines as recorded do not change.
+73 Building area (building envelope).
+The term "building area (building envelope)" means a 74 75 portion of a lot, parcel, or tract of land which is to be utilized as the building site.
+Such building 76 ea to be designated as may be required by the enly area in which building may take place.
+77 may be outlined cluster subdivision ordinance or as otherwise volunteered on the a subdivision plat where there are natural hazards or unusual topographic circumstances in which the lot is 78 79 located.
+Building envelope shall not be construed to mean "buildable area (building area)" as 80 provided in this section.
+81 82 83 Building parcel designation means two or more lots within an approved subdivision are recognized as one lot for building purposes.
+This does not allow for the creation of additional 84 85 lots, and the original lot lines as recorded do not change.
 The planning director can administratively approve a building parcel designation application.
-Comment [c7]: This was proposed to be deleted 87 88 Building, public.
-The term "building, public" means a building owned and operated, or owned and intended to be operated by a public agency of the United States of America, of the in favor of a new term called "lot combination."
-This is better left "building parcel designation because it has nothing to do with combining lots.
-89 90 State of Utah, or any of its subdivisions.
-Comment [c8]: The 2012 Sub code deletes this definition and replaces it with "lot combination" (see below).
-The only place this term is referenced in the Land Use Code is in the definitions section.
-91 92 93 County health officer.
-The term "county health officer" means the administrative and executive officer of the county health department and local registrar of vital statistics or his duly authorized representatives.
-Incidentally," lot combination" will only show up in the definitions section too.
-There is no formalized statute suggesting that it is allowed.
-Just the definition of what it is.
-94 Comment [c9]: 2012 sub code deletes this definition.
-However, it shows up in 9 sections of the LUC, including the subdivision chapter.
-I suggest leaving it.
-95 96 97 98 Holding strip means a strip of land bordering both the boundary of a subdivision and a street within the subdivision for the purpose of controlling the access of property owners abutting the subdivision to the street.
-Holding strips may not be placed at the terminus of a right-of-way.
+86 87 Building, public.
+The term "building, public" means a building owned and operated, or owned and intended to be operated by a public agency of the United States of America, of the 88 State of Utah, or any of its subdivisions.
+89 90 County health officer.
+The term "county health officer" means the administrative and 91 92 executive officer of the county health department and local registrar of vital statistics or his duly authorized representatives.
+93 94 95 Holding strip means a strip of land bordering both the boundary of a subdivision and a 96 street within the subdivision for the purpose of controlling the access of property owners 97 abutting the subdivision to the street.
+Holding strips may not be placed at the terminus of a rightof-way.
 The holding strip is to be one foot in width, or as required by the county commission.
-99 Comment [c10]: 2012 sub code deletes this definition in favor of adding a new definition called 100 101 102 Land use authority.
-The term "land use authority" means a person, board, commission, agency, or other body designated by the local legislative body to act upon a land use application. "protection strip."
-The term "protection strip" is used in at least one location in the subdivision ordinance.
-The term "holding strip" is not found in the land use code.
-103 Comment [c11]: The 2012 sub code deletes this definition.
-I suggest keeping it.
-104 105 106 Lodginghouse/boardinghouse.
-The term "lodginghouse/boardinghouse" means a building where lodging only is provided for compensation in five or more guest rooms, but not exceeding 15 persons.
+98 99 Land use authority.
+The term "land use authority" means a person, board, commission, 100 101 agency, or other body designated by the local legislative body to act upon a land use application.
+102 103 where lodging only is provided for compensation in five or more guest rooms, but not exceeding